-These home security systems are excellent alternatives to ADT
+These best home security systems are excellent alternatives to ADT

 What are the best DIY or professional home security systems?

-That being said, these companies have significant differences in what they offer and how much they charge upfront or month-to-month.
-Do you want outdoor surveillance, or are you fine fortifying your doors, windows, and garage with sensors?
-Is keypad activation enough, or do you want options for voice commands through your smart home and remote app arming and disarming?
-Do you want a system that you can choose to self-monitor, or would you prefer having experts there to check alerts while you're asleep or away?
+Our list is mainly comprised of DIY security systems.
+We think most readers don't want to have to haggle with a representative or installation team like you're at a car dealership; you can determine online exactly how much you'll pay for a system and even augment your system later with new cameras or sensors once you have the budget for them.
+Plus, many DIY systems have a professional installation option if you're not confident in your tech abilities.
+Still, we did include Vivint, the best pre-installed security option we've tested.

-The features you choose will determine which system is best for your specific home.
+As you look through our picks, consider these questions: how much can you reasonably afford to pay monthly for protection?
+Will self-monitoring alerts make you feel empowered or paranoid?
+Do you really need outdoor cameras, or can you make do with sensors to focus on catching intruders in the act?
+Do you want to make your security system part of a "smart home," or do you want to keep things simple?
+The answers to these questions will help determine which system is best for your specific home.

-1. SimpliSafe Home Security System: Best Overall Home Security
+1. SimpliSafe Home Security System

 Bottom line: This system offers a straightforward, comprehensive entry into home security.
-You get a reasonable starting fee and monthly fee, truly simple installation of battery-powered devices, and connectivity with Alexa and Google Home, though home automation of smart home devices is limited.
-You can add on any number of indoor cameras and specialized sensors a la carte, but no outdoor cameras beyond the doorbell.
+You get a reasonable starting fee and monthly fee, truly simple installation of battery-powered devices, and connectivity with Alexa and Google Home.
+However, home automation of smart home devices is limited.
+For example, you can add on any number of indoor cameras and specialized sensors a la carte, but no outdoor cameras beyond the doorbell.

 DIY and/or professional installation: DIY, Pro ($79) | Contract / Cancellation Policy: Month-to-month, cancel anytime | Trial period: 60 days | Equipment warranty: 3 years | Upfront costs: Between $183–$391 | Monthly monitoring fees: $14.99 (Standard Plan), $24.99 (Interactive Plan) | Sensors: Entry, Motion, Glassbreak, Smoke, Carbon Monoxide, Temperature, Water Leak | Indoor Cameras: ✔️ | Outdoor Cameras 🚫 | Panic Button: ✔️ | Video Doorbell: ✔️ | Siren: ✔️ (Indoor & outdoor) | Smart Lock: ✔️ | Thermostat: Works with Nest thermostat | Key Fob: ✔️ | Amazon Alexa: ✔️ | Google Home: ✔️ | Apple HomeKit: 🚫 | Z-Wave: 🚫 | Zigbee: 🚫 | IFTTT: 🚫 | Other connectivity: Apple Watch | Cellular monitoring backup: ✔️ | Video storage: ✔️, with Interactive subscription | Remote arming/disarming: ✔️, with Interactive subscription | Yard Sign: ✔️ | Duress PIN: ✔️ | 2FA: ✔️